Looking for information on Australian dog food brands, but all your searches are returning products from the United States or North America?

 The formula uses a range of legumes and pumpkin to provide its carbohydrate content and is free of any grains or by-products.
 These vegetables also offer an ample portion of fiber to aid digestion.

 Lastly, the formula has a very satisfactory proportion of the Omega 3 Fatty Acids, one of the highest of any dog food formulas without fish ingredients, which is a notable positive.

 The low levels of fat and high levels of the Omega 3 Fatty Acids could make this formula very appealing to senior dogs.
 Find out more about Senior dog nutrition in our Best Senior Dog Food article.

-Taste of the Wild is a very popular dog food brand in the United States, but their recipes are also available in Australia from select retailers.
+Taste of the Wild is a very popular dog food brand in the United States, selling millions of bags of dog food per year, but their recipes are also available in Australia from select retailers.

 While most of the dry food recipes from Taste of the Wild provide very similar nutrition, the Wetlands Formula edges out the rest due to its superior protein and fat proportions.
 The nutrition provided by this formula is ideal for the majority of dogs, including those who are more active.

 This satisfactory proportion of protein and fat is drawn from the broad range of poultry ingredients present in the formula.
 Examples of these ingredients include Duck, Chicken, and Turkey.
 Chicken and Turkey are staples of dog food, and for a good reason; they are cost-effective sources of these vital nutrients.